google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Jackery SolarSaga 200W — Full Spec Sheet

-Specifications reflect the current model as listed on Jackery.com.
+Specifications for the current IBC bifacial version as listed on Amazon.

 Rated Power200W